Last updated March 5, 2020

 When recycling markets are good, you receive a recycling rebate on your garbage and recycling bill.
 If sellers cannot sell a bale of recycling, they may have to pay the processor to take the bale.
 Or they may re-sort the bale to remove contaminants.
 It is much easier to sell recyclables if the quality is good from the start.
 Quality begins in your home.

 The recycling industry has gone through big changes recently.
-When China stopped accepted recyclables in late 2017, there was a need for new places to send materials being recycled.
+When China stopped accepting some recyclables in late 2017, there was a need to find new places to send recyclable materials.

 For Kitsap, this meant finding new markets for mixed paper (magazines, office paper, and newspaper) and mixed plastics.
 New domestic and international markets for mixed paper and plastics are still emerging.